coni2k/SS/Notes.md

 . how about; public class Square + internal (or private) class Availability() + internal UpdateAvailability()

-. relatives instead of related?

 . pass squares to group constructor - to make square property readonly and remove setsquare method not that easy, first it generates the groups and then squares.. ?!

-. can sudokuDto + squareDto object be the same on both sides? try to use ko.toJSON instead of JSON.stringify

 . all javascript functions should be under an object ?!